Yu-AnChen/quantification/README.md

 ).run()
 ```

-Backward-compatible wrappers matching the original chunkprop API are also
+Backward-compatible wrappers matching the original mcquant API are also
 available:

 ```python